burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 for (auto i : v)
   std::cout << i;
 ```
 Range-Based Loops are valid for any type supporting the notion of a range.
-To support range-based for loops one of the following constructions should be valid:
+To support range-based for loops one of the following should be valid:
-* `obj.begin()` and `obj.end()`
+* `obj.begin()` and `obj.end()` are valid C++ expressions
-* `begin(obj)` and `end(obj)`
+* `begin(obj)` and `end(obj)` are valid C++ expressions
-* Container should be a built-in array
+* Your container is built-in array

 # Technical Differences between C and C++
-Many times in the past, people aware about both C and C++ talked that C++ and C are different.
+Many times, in the past, people stated that C++ and C are different.
 Let's take a look at what it means concretely.
 All differences are pretty subtle, but there are plenty of them.
 The text below covers the difference between C99 and classical C++03.

 ----